AditiR-42/zeus/README.md

 * If using Imagenet, download the [Imagenet](https://www.kaggle.com/c/imagenet-object-localization-challenge/overview/description) dataset and add it as a volume to the docker container.

 ### Generating Profiling

+To generate profiling traces for each GPU, run the following command for the Cifar100 dataset:

+or the following command for the Imagenet dataset:

+The `profile_folder` should be a unique string, `epochs` can be set to 1, `batch_sizes` depend on the dataset, and `power_limits` depend on the GPU type.

 The example trace files generated (for Cifar100 and Imagenet on A10 and T4 GPUs) can be viewed in the [`trace_aws`](trace_aws) folder.